Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 NA-24J

-Best BaoFeng Antenna Upgrade for GMRS, FRS
+Best Baofeng Antenna for GMRS/FRS

 This antenna will function best when operating on GMRS / FRS channels (frequencies / ‘band’).
 Again, the FCC rules for transmitting on GMRS are beyond the scope of this article.

-(BTECH on amzn)
+(BTECH on Amazon)

 The best SWR obtained on the NA-771G